keithaknight/SimpleInjector.AutoRegistration/README.md

 Inversion of Control IoC container (https://simpleinjector.org).

-By default, this will register the basic types with simple registrations, including more complex open-generics.
+By default, this will register the basic types with simple registrations, including more complex generics.
 It also adds support for your IEnumerable<>, Lazy<>, and Func<> dependencies.

-Optionally, you can configure this to automatically register your decorators and you can extend or superceded it with your own custom auto-registration providers.
+Optionally, you can configure this to automatically register your decorators and you can extend or supercede it with your own custom auto-registration providers.

 Author: Keith A. Knight